This post may contain affiliate links.

 This pressed powder blush is a very cool-toned pink, to the point that it borders on the lavender.
 This pink blush is demi-matte, meaning that it has the most natural satin finish rather than a powdery finish.
 It goes on soft and sheer in first swipe, but is easy to build up if you’re going for a more dramatic look.
 Get it at Nordstrom or Amazon!

 3. Glossier Cloud Paint in Puff

 If you are committed to keeping things as soft and dewy as possible, then a Cloud Paint blush is a must.
 This cream blush formula comes in a little squeeze tube that dispenses just the right amount of product.
 It goes on sheer and blends easily, but you can build it up a little if necessary.
 Puff is a gorgeous neutral pink that will suit all skin tones, with a creamy finish that is the very definition of fresh.
-Order it directly from Glossier!
+Order it directly from Glossier or Amazon!

 4. Tarte Amazonian Clay 12-Hour Blush in Dollface

 With this pressed pink blush everything is pink, including the compact!
 This powder blush is a light and cool pink tone with a satin finish that looks lovely on the skin.
 The coverage is just right so that it shows up natural on first swipe but can be blended down or built up depending on the look you’re going for.
 The formula includes a bit of clay to absorb excess oils.
-It is available at Sephora.
+It is available at Sephora and Amazon.

 5. Dior Rosy Glow Petal Awakening Blush